TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

 Inputs:

-  - Move commands from Processing Unit.
+  - Move commands from Processing Unit, using UART as previously stated.
   - Power from Power Unit.

 Outputs:

-  - Control signals to motors.
+  - Control signals to motors from motor drivers.
-  - Feedback to Processing Unit.
+  - Feedback to Processing Unit over UART.

 Interfaces: